standard-for-public-code/standard-for-public-code/standards/understandable-english-first.md

 ## What this doesn’t do

-* Make explanations of your codebase's functionality understandable or magically make them understand the jargon of your organisation
+* Make explanations of your codebase's functionality understandable
+* Make your organisation's jargon understandable without an explanation

 ## How to test